Prag8855/aab/content/guides/permanent-residence.md

 - Your citizenship does not expire if you [leave Germany for over 6 months](#travel-as-a-permanent-resident)
 - You don't need a pension to qualify[^46]

 If your country does not allow dual citizenship, becoming a German citizen means losing your old citizenship.
 In this case, permanent residence might be a better option.
+For example, China, India and Colombia don't allow dual citizenship.

 ### EU Permanent Residence